 As our CRO Isaac Douglas discussed in an in-depth piece on finding a path out of hyperscale cloud, “while the purchase of hyperscale cloud may be simple, actually buying it in a way that works for your business isn’t.
 It’s very easy to end up spending far more than you should be…the cost for compute [in the cloud] can sometimes be 10x the cost of doing it in bare-metal”.

 Using a baseline of dedicated servers for streaming helps companies keep costs far more predictable and manageable.
-While the hyperscale clouds may sell themselves on ease of set up - all you need is a credit card - that simplicity very quickly turns to complexity and streaming companies can suddenly find themselves with a bill for live streaming infrastructure that looks nothing like they’d signed up for.
+While hyperscalers may sell themselves on ease of set up - all you need is a credit card - that simplicity very quickly turns to complexity and streaming companies can suddenly find themselves with a bill for live streaming infrastructure that looks nothing like they’d signed up for.

-Investing in hybrid live streaming infrastructure made up of dedicated servers for streaming and the cloud will deliver low latency, high bandwidth and scalability without losing control of costs.
+In today’s economy, cost efficiency is crucial.
+Investing in hybrid live streaming infrastructure made up of dedicated servers that are capable of bursting into the cloud will deliver low latency, high bandwidth and scalability without losing control of costs.

 To learn more about dedicated servers for streaming, visit our industry page.